Skip to main content

 Voter Education

-Missouri Constitutional Amendment 3 will end the statutory prohibition of abortion in Missouri and establish a right to make decisions about reproductive healthcare, including contraception and abortion.
-It will allow abortion to be restricted or banned after fetal viability except to protect the life or health of the woman.
-(YES
+In November, voters passed Missouri Constitutional Amendment 3, which ended the statutory prohibition of abortion in Missouri and established a right to make decisions about reproductive healthcare, including contraception and abortion.
+Amendment 3 allows abortion to be restricted or banned after fetal viability except to protect the life or health of the woman.
+This May the Missouri Legislature passed legislation that could overturn Amendment 3, per this KCUR article.
+Because Amendment 3 was passed as a constitutional amendment, the Legislature’s proposal will have to be considered as a ballot measure by voters in November 2026 or sooner if a special session is called by the governor.

-Proposition "A" would increase the state minimum wage beginning January 1, 2025 to $13.75 per hour and increase the hourly rate $1.25, to $15.00 per hour beginning January 2027.
+In November, voters passed Proposition "A" which increased the state minimum wage beginning January 1, 2025 to $13.75 per hour and increased the hourly rate $1.25, to $15.00 per hour beginning January 2027.
 After that, the minimum wage would be adjusted annually based on the Consumer Price Index.
-The proposition would also require employers with fifteen or more employees to credit workers with one hour of paid sick leave for every thirty hours worked.
+The proposition also required employers with fifteen or more employees to credit workers with one hour of paid sick leave for every thirty hours worked.
+However, as summarized by St. Louis Public Radio, the Legislature repealed Proposition A’s sick leave mandate as well as the annual adjustments of the minimum wage to the Consumer Price Index.
+The legislature was able to override the voters on Proposition A because it was passed as a statute, rather than as a constitutional amendment.

 Voter Education Today